The U.S. surpassed 8 million coronavirus cases on Friday, per Johns Hopkins data.

 - New risk factors: The CDC included more demographic groups at risk for the coronavirus such as younger people who are obese and who have underlying health problems.

-- When to wear a mask: Scientific evidence shows face masks can help to control the spread of the novel coronavirus, but the nuances and changes in messaging about their use are complicating public health efforts.
+- When to wear a mask: Scientific evidence shows face masks can help control the spread of the virus, but nuances and changes in messaging about their use are complicating public health efforts.

 Editor's note: The graphic includes "probable deaths" that New York City began reporting on April 14.
 This article has been updated with new details throughout.
 Check back for the latest.